On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Main Results

 Theorem~\ref{thm:nonlinear:PBC:ud1} is important because it gives necessary and sufficient conditions for Lyapunov/exponential stabilizability by IDA-PBC for the case of underactuation degree one.
 Moreover, the conditions therein are on the given system (\ref{can:PBC}) that can be easily verified in advance before any attempt to find a desired system (\ref{desired:PBC:new}).
 In the past, they had only sufficient conditions for stabilizability by IDA-PBC, so they were inconclusive on stabilizability by IDA-PBC when the sufficient conditions did not hold.

-Theorem~\ref{thm:nonlinear:PBC:ud1} applies to a wide range of systems including the inverted pendulum on a car, the Pendubot, the Furuta pendulum, the ball and beam system, and the planar vertical take off and landing aircraft, the linearization of each of which is controllable.
-We remark that the resultant feedback controller (\ref{result:feedback}) is nonlinear.
+Theorem~\ref{thm:nonlinear:PBC:ud1} applies to a wide range of systems including the inverted pendulum on a car, the Pendubot, the Furuta pendulum, the ball and beam system, and the planar vertical take off and landing aircraft, the linearization of each of which is controllable; refer to \cite{NgChSo13,LiYu13} for the dynamics of these systems.
+We remark that the feedback control (\ref{result:feedback}) is nonlinear.